CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 Before making any changes, it's crucial to back up your current Terraform state.
 This precaution ensures that you can revert your environment to its previous state if any issues arise during the upgrade process.

 1. **Local Backend:** Open a terminal and navigate to the directory where your ACI Terraform configuration files with the state are located.
-Copy the current state file (terraform.tfstate) to a backup location..
+Copy the current state file (terraform.tfstate) to a backup location.

    ```bash
    cd /path/to/your/terraform/project